toddhorner/AFT/states/PA.md

 **YES**

-1. Section 105 of the PE Municipalities Planning Code (MPC) includes preservation of prime agricultural land as a purpose of the act:
+1. Section 105 of the PA Municipalities Planning Code (MPC) includes preservation of prime agricultural land as a purpose of the act:

     >   It is the intent, purpose and scope of this act to protect and promote safety, health and morals; to accomplish coordinated development; to provide for the general welfare by guiding and protecting amenity;
     [...]